laminba2003/blog/content/post/watching-files-with-java-nio.md

 {{< / highlight >}}

-The final touch of our design can be the creation of a _FileAdapter_ class which provides a default implementation of the _FileListener_ class so we can process only few of the events to save code.
+The final touch of our design can be the creation of a _FileAdapter_ class which provides a default implementation of the _FileListener_ interface so we can process only few of the events to save code.

 ### FileAdapter.java